APCSA-PAH/learning_unittesting/README.md

 You will write **JUnit tests** located in the `src/test/java/apcsa/githubtrack/AppTest.java` file.

 ### Tests to Implement:
-- Test that a new `Remote` starts with the correct TV reference
+- Test that a new `RemoteControl` starts with the correct TV reference
 - Test that `charge()` correctly increases the battery by the amount specified in the parameters
 - Test that `charge()` caps at 100
 - Test that `turnOn()` only works if charged > 0